 The same considerations that apply to standard IVF also apply to co-IVF.
 Talk with your doctor to make sure you understand the process and its success rates.

-You may also want to inquire about insurance coverage for your treatment.
+You may also want to ask about insurance coverage for your treatment.
 You should speak with your insurance provider before starting to avoid any large, unexpected out-of-pocket costs.

-You will also need to carefully consider the role each of you will play, and your expectations for the pregnancy.
-It is not uncommon for a couple to use co-IVF for a second child, with their original donor and carrier roles reversed so that each woman gets to experience both pregnancy and having a genetic connection to a child.
+It is not uncommon for a couple to use co-IVF for a second child, with their original donor and carrier roles reversed so that each person gets to experience both pregnancy and having a genetic connection to a child.

 If you have the Progyny benefit, reciprocal IVF is covered.
 Contact Progyny to speak with a Patient Care Advocate.